Copperhead Strike

 Copperhead Strike is a double launched roller coaster at Carowinds in Charlotte, North Carolina.
-Manufactured by Mack Rides, the ride debuted to the public on March 23, 2019 as part of a newly themed area, Blue Ridge Junction.
+Manufactured by Mack Rides, the ride debuted to the public on March 23, 2019.
+It opened as the headlining attraction of a new themed area, Blue Ridge Junction, which is located on the South Carolina side of the park.
 The ride is the first multi-launched roller coaster to open at the park, and the second launched coaster after White Lightnin' (now Golden Loop at Gold Reef City).
 Carowinds held a private event for media and special guests on March 21, 2019.

 History

 Whitewater Falls, a Hopkins Rides shoot-the-chutes water attraction opened in 1988, closed at the end of the 2016 season.
 No official reasoning was given by the park for the closure of the ride, and the ride remained standing but not operating throughout the 2017 season until it was removed.
 In 2018, Carowinds began teasing a new attraction for the area formerly home to Whitewater Falls.
 On August 30, 2018, Carowinds officially announced Copperhead Strike, along with its accompanying area, becoming the largest investment in the park's history.
 On October 17, 2018, construction of the ride's vertical loop and queue area were taking shape.
 The roller coaster opened to the public on March 23, 2019.